yukito-n/bpo_data_entry/README.md

 - Audit logs record critical actions and can be viewed by admins.
 - A basic client portal exposes project status when accessed with an API key.
 - An improved web interface at `/ui` uses Bulma for a SaaS-like experience.
+  After logging in, users can manage projects and batches directly from the page.

 ## Running the server